Skip to content

 REST

 REST API is the easiest way to interact your client application with your database.
-To use REST API on Raiden you need to have a model, then you can define type:"rest" and the controller's folder structure will determine the route.
+To use REST API on Raiden you need to have a model, then define a controller with the Model field.
+The controller's folder structure will determine the route.

 go